cstrawberry/predictive-universe/docs/paper/appendices/appendix_x_effective_action.md

 3. The physical quadratic gauge kernel is, by definition, related to the information-theoretic kernel by the normalization constant $\kappa^*$: $\Gamma^{(2)}=\kappa_*\mathcal{K}$.
 Comparison with the result from step 2, which is enforced by the Ward identity, forces the normalization constant to be exactly $\kappa^* = 1$.

-Hence, at $\mu^*$ (the PCE-Attractor scale) the canonical Maxwell normalization is recovered as a derived consequence of the framework's principles:
+Hence, at the MPU operational scale $\mu^*$ corresponding to the PCE-Attractor, the canonical Maxwell normalization is recovered as a derived consequence of the framework's principles:
 $$
 g^2\;=\;u,\qquad \alpha(\mu^*)=\frac{u^*}{4\pi}.
 $$